Who is Responsible? The Data, Models, Users or Regulations? A Comprehensive Survey on Responsible Generative AI for a Sustainable Future: Background on Responsible Generative AI

 \subsection{Historical Context}

-RAI has received intensified scholarly and policy attention with the rapid diffusion of GenAI~\cite{zirpoli2023generative,al2024ethical}.
-GenAI refers to models that synthesize new samples from learned data distributions~\cite{van2013generative}, spanning language, vision, audio, and multimodal content.
-Early work combined symbolic rules with probabilistic language models; for example, ELIZA illustrated template driven dialogue in the 1960s \cite{weizenbaum1966eliza}.
-This early era established statistical $n$ gram models~\cite{fink2014n} and neural sequence modeling for text and speech, laying the groundwork for contemporary large scale generative systems \cite{qureshi2025thinking}.

-Figure~\ref{fig:TimelineGAI} highlights the most salient milestones for RAI (alignment, evaluation, governance).
-As shown in the Figure \ref{fig:TimelineGAI}, the first major inflection in \emph{deep generative modeling} arrived with variational autoencoders (VAEs)~\cite{pinheiro2021variational} and generative adversarial networks (GANs)~\cite{goodfellow2014generative}, which enabled high-fidelity synthesis; initially in images, and later extended to audio and video.
-Concurrently, neural sequence-to-sequence models advanced conditional text generation, culminating in the introduction of attention mechanisms and the Transformer~\cite{vaswani2017attention}, which decoupled sequence modeling from recurrent computation.
+RAI has received intensified scholarly and policy attention with the rapid application of GenAI.
+GenAI refers to models that synthesize new samples from learned data distributions, spanning language, vision, audio, and multimodal content~\cite{muneer2025classical}.
+Early work combined symbolic rules with probabilistic language models; ELIZA illustrated template-driven dialogue in the 1960s \cite{weizenbaum1966eliza}, while statistical $n$-gram models~\cite{fink2014n} and neural sequence modeling laid the groundwork for contemporary large-scale generative systems \cite{qureshi2025thinking}.
+Figure~\ref{fig:TimelineGAI} highlights the most salient milestones for RAI (alignment, evaluation, governance). {The first major inflection in \textit{deep generative modeling} arrived with variational autoencoders (VAEs)~\cite{pinheiro2021variational} and generative adversarial networks (GANs)~\cite{goodfellow2014generative}, which enabled high-fidelity synthesis and, concurrently, made deepfakes feasible, creating the media integrity challenge that current governance frameworks struggle to address.} Concurrently, neural sequence-to-sequence models advanced conditional text generation, culminating in attention mechanisms and the Transformer~\cite{vaswani2017attention}, which decoupled sequence modeling from recurrent computation.